kallytang/Parstagram/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
-didn't have as much time this week to implement more stretch stories
+Didn't have as much time this week to implement more stretch stories, User can log out on the search bar icon(will make an icon in the future to log out when I get the time)

 ## Open-source libraries used